 I’ve had both happen with some regularity (growing up in the South, then spending lots of time in academia).
 Neither is much fun, and both are almost always grotesque hypocrites.
 For sheer brass-balledeness, though, atheists take the cake.
 Reason’s self-proclaimed BFFs demand, as proof of God’s existence, something that is so overwhelming that it would result in immediate conversion… AND that this proof be recorded by an atheist.

-The answer I’ve come to after considerable thought and study is: If God is who He says He is and He has given man free will as He says He has, and He intends to do what He says He will do about ending the world in judgement, then He will give *enough* revelation to every human so that they can be justly judged.
-Otherwise He is not just in condemning anyone.
+Sev; Agreed: Those demanding overwhelming evidence of God’s existence are just foolishly showing off.
+If the evidence is overwhelming then there is no commendation due anyone who accepts it.
+That is, their free will has been nullified.
+The answer I’ve come to after considerable thought and study is: If God is who He says He is and He has given man free will as He says He has, and He intends to do what He says He will do about ending the world in judgement, then He will give *enough* revelation to every human so that they can be justly… Read more »

 Do people in Heaven have free will?
 Just asking…